devmanner/security/README.md

 # security
-Some security related code and stuff
+Some security related code and stuff.
+Hopefully it will actually contain a few useful things some time...